How does Sprk work with the British Business Bank?

 Sprk offers advanced funding of Innovate UK grant receipts to improve the cashflows of SMEs engaged in UK-led innovation.

-What does British Business Investments and Innovate UK have to say on the transaction?
+What does British Business Bank and Innovate UK have to say on the transaction?

 Scott O’Brien, Chief Investment Officer, Innovate UK, said: “We recognise the liquidity challenges that can face cutting-edge businesses bringing new technologies to market.
 Together, the British Business Bank and Innovate UK support the end to end pathways through which innovative UK businesses start, scale and succeed.
 This new funding facility with Sprk supports those pathways, alongside our world-class portfolio of products and services designed to support businesses in bringing the best ideas to market and driving economic growth.